 Moreover, Gruber Logistics gives a particular emphasis to procurement, considered as a forth pillar of its ESG strategy.

 The Company's Board is responsible for laying down principles and standards to draft the corporate policies, for the service and product quality as well as for the compliance with norms and requirements and the continuous improvement of the management system.

-Environmental, social and governance policies have been drafted along 2023 in order to formalize how sustainability matters are integrated across the company's operations.
+Environmental, social and governance policies have been drafted along 2023 concurrently with the review, update, and approval process of the strategic documents in order to formalize how company's operations.
 Such policies underscore ethical foundation and a proactive approach to manage impacts, risks and opportunities related to the most significant topics for Gruber Logistics.